It's finally happened—you've reached a point of financial stability and the money side of life is starting to feel a little easier.

-If you were to make biweekly payments (once every two weeks) of half your monthly payment on a $60,000 loan with an interest rate of 5.3 percent, you could be debt free 12 months sooner and save $1,935 in interest.
+If you were to pay half of your monthly payment biweekly (once every two weeks) on a $60,000 loan with an interest rate of 5.3 percent, you could be debt free 12 months sooner and save $1,935 in interest (versus paying monthly).
 This is because a biweekly schedule allows you to essentially make two additional payments per year.

 I tried many approaches on my all-out on my quest to conquer student loans, including bi-weekly payments.
 After experimenting with different extra payments, I found it was more meaningful for me to make large payments every so often so I could see my balance go down and experience some small wins.

 There are a few ways to look at this depending on how your extra money comes in and your personal preferences.

 Paying a little more each month: This is a great strategy for someone who is experiencing a bump in their salary or regular income.
 By using your salary increase to consistently pay a little more monthly, you can save on interest in some surprising ways.